maplibre/maplibre.github.io/content/news/2023-04-14-maplibre-newsletter-april-2023/index.md

 - The <a href="https://github.com/orgs/maplibre/projects/8">Project Roadmap</a> is now available.
 - Upgrade to OpenGL ES 3.0
   - Motivation, consequences:
-    - Most of android devices are compatible with ES 3.0
+    - Most Android devices are compatible with OpenGL ES 3.0
-    - One platform that will suffer a drawback till metal will be implemented is MacOS.
+    - One platform that will suffer a drawback until the Metal backend will be implemented is macOS
-    - A branch was created for OpenGl ES 2.0 support: [opengl-2](https://github.com/maplibre/maplibre-gl-native/tree/opengl-2)
+    - A branch was created for OpenGL ES 2.0 support: [opengl-2](https://github.com/maplibre/maplibre-gl-native/tree/opengl-2)

 ## MapLibre GL JS